 VI.1.
 Award Notices

 Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
 Successful applicants will receive a Federal Assistance Award (FAA) from the Bureau's Grants Office.
-The FAA and the original proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
-The FAA will be signed by an authorized Grants Officer and mailed to the recipient's responsible officer identified in the application.
+The FAA and the original grant proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
+The FAA will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.